RamKishoreKV/SEC-Financial-Insights-Copilot/README.md

 LangGraph-powered RAG + evaluation over SEC 10-K/10-Q filings.
 Local-first via Docker Compose; cloud-ready (Azure Container Apps, or any K8s).
 Supports multi-URL EDGAR ingest, citations, eval flags, and timings.

+## Overview
+- Goal: Quickly answer questions about public company filings with grounded citations and basic safety/eval checks.
+- What it solves: Removes manual digging through 10-K/10-Qs by ingesting one or many EDGAR URLs (or PDFs/text) and returning cited answers with timings and eval flags.
+- Components: FastAPI gateway, LangGraph orchestrator, retrieval with Chroma, evaluator, and a simple frontend.

 ## Features
 - `/qa`: retrieve → generate → evaluate (hallucination/consistency) with citations and timings.
 - `/ingest`: embed PDFs, text, or one/many EDGAR URLs on the fly.